Skip to main content

 Homemade hamster toys: toilet roll playground

-Turn old Cushelle toilet roll tubes into a colourful adventure playground for small pets with this fun and easy idea.
-When you make these hamster cage ideas with recycled packaging, you can pat yourself on the back for doing your bit for the environment too.
+Bonus: when you make these hamster cage ideas with recycled packaging you can pat yourself on the back for doing your bit for the environment too.

 Takes 45 minutes